 Just have a look around and I am sure you can find something suitable for every budget.

-And since we ate so cheap, in the end we had enough money left to invite of host Yuki to her fovorite restaurant for lunch.
+And since we ate so cheap, in the end, we had enough money left to invite of host Yuki to her favorite restaurant for lunch.
 It was definitely worth it.

 The remaining 10 Euro something we spent on random things, such as snacks and a pack of Aspirin.

 Tokyo is probably the cleanest city I’ve ever been to.